OpenNTI/nti.dataserver/docs/dataserver-contenttypes.rst

 	   // of external metadata?
 That gets to: do we need a
 	   // 'entry' wrapper object?
 	   readonly optional Link[] Links;
    }

+   struct PersistentObject : Object {
+	   // The OID is a persistent identifier for a given object.
+It will always
+	   // refer to the same object.
+Its scope is across all users within a particular
+	   // environment.
+	   readonly oid_t OID;
+   }

    mixin Contained {